Overdose Prevention

 How to Reduce Risk

-Changes in Tolerance Be careful if you take a break or miss doses, use les, go slow
+• Be careful if you take a break or miss doses, use less, go slow

 Use of any opioids can put someone at risk!